OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ## Zero Configuration Rollbacks

-Octopus Deploy supports zero configuration rollbacks out of the box.
-Octopus always keeps the two most recent successful releases in any given environment with the goal of being able to rollback quickly.
+Octopus Deploy supports rollbacks out of the box.
+Octopus always keeps the two most recent successful releases in any given environment with the goal of being able to rollback quickly to the previous version quickly.
+In addition, you can configure [retention policies](/docs/administration/retention-policies/index.md) to keep more releases on your target machines.

 Imagine you just deployed `1.1.21` to your **QA** servers.
 For whatever reason, that version does not work.
 You can redeploy the previous version, `1.1.20` to **QA** by going to that release and clicking on the **REDEPLOY** button.
 You won't have to configure or change anything in Octopus Deploy.

-However, it will re-extract any packages, re-run all the configuration transforms, re-run any manual intervention steps, etc.  You are re-running that deployment, if it took an hour before, it will most likely take an hour again.
+However, it is re-running the previous deployment as it was deployed the first time.
+That means it will re-extract any packages, re-run all the configuration transforms, re-run any manual intervention steps, etc.  If it took an hour before, it will most likely take an hour again.

 ## Rollback Scenarios